Board of Directors & Committees

 Currently, Sara is living in Moose Jaw with her husband, Troy, and two cats, having recently become empty-nesters with their daughter attending UBC and their son in Old’s College.
 Sara works on their family farm in the Central Butte area.
 When she is not keeping busy with Heartland Hospice or farm work, she is involved with her numerous passions: reading voraciously; loving all forms of dance; cheering on the Calgary Flames, (even when it is painful to do so), and spending her winters traveling and her summers at Palliser Park with her family and friends.

-Nathan Manley - Secretary/Treasurer
+Nathan Manley - Vice Chair/Treasurer

 Nathan joined Heartland Hospice Moose Jaw in June of 2022 with his deep passion for people and an ever-growing desire to help when and where he can.
 Nathan brings over two decades of experience in the IT field that extend into many different areas and is currently pursuing his degree in accounting with the intent to complete his CPA certification.
 He is currently a student and Freelance Software Developer.
 While growing up and graduating from Stoughton Central High School, he currently lives in Caron with his wife and four beautiful children.
 When Nathan is not busy with his work and Heartland Hospice, he enjoys spending summers at Thomson Lake camping, and the other seasons are spent enjoying his children’s sporting events and teaching various programming languages and working on projects.